iqm-finland/cirq-on-iqm/docs/user_guide.rst

   apply the gate if the bit is 1, and apply an identity gate if the bit is 0.
 * The availability of the controlled gates depends on the instrumentation of the quantum computer.

-The classical control can be applied on a circuit operation using :meth:`~cirq.Operation.with_classical_controls`:
+The classical control can be applied on an operation using :meth:`~cirq.Operation.with_classical_controls`:

 .. code-block:: python